 Belgian Malinois– Herding/Working Dog: active, intelligent, friendly, protective, alert and hard-working; energy levels that are among the highest of all dog breeds; excessively high prey drive; can be destructive or develop neurotic behaviors if not provided enough stimulation and exercise; enjoy being challenged with new tasks; known to be easy to train, due to their high drive for rewards.

 As you can see, many of the breed characteristics above include ‘reserved’, ‘cautious’, ‘protective’, ‘high prey drive’, and ‘will nip at heels’.
 While these behaviors are normal to the dog, they may be unwanted in a family, or in day-to-day life.
 It is imperative that new adoptive pet parents understand these behaviors and set their puppies up to succeed in all situations.
-I have had the opportunity to work with thousands of these genetically fearful puppies in the past 22 years, and I have adopted 2 reservation puppies from New Mexico myself.
+I have had the opportunity to work with thousands of these genetically fearful puppies in the past 30 years, and I have adopted 3 reservation puppies myself.
 Every adopter, including myself, has very good intentions with socialization, desensitization, and training, and it was different even for me to experience these behaviors, as I have only had Siberian Huskies, Great Danes, and Labradors before.
-However, many of these reservation puppies are intrinsically ill-equipped to process a lot of confusing environmental stimuli at once and then those good intentions can be disastrous.
+However, many of these reservation puppies aren’t equipped to process a lot of confusing environmental stimuli at once and then those good intentions can be disastrous.
 Many of these puppies grow up to growl, snap, and bite because of their breed characteristics.
 It doesn’t have to be that way if humans understood their ‘genetic’ predisposition better.

 There are a few important things to remember if you adopt a fearful puppy or adult dog:

 1).
+It’s not about ‘socialization’.
 Reservation dogs need training that is different than other puppies.
 The focus should be on building their confidence and helping them to cope with scary environmental things slowly instead of putting them in situations that will make them more scared.
 ‘Flooding’ can be detrimental to their psychological well-being.

 2).
 Behavior is always context specific.
 Your puppy is going to behave differently in certain environments: friendly at home, and scared at the vet; running around happily in the backyard at home, or hiding under your legs at the pet store.
 It is crucial that you take ‘context’ into account when analyzing your dog’s behavior.